 A very clear CTA regarding the lesson plans, somewhere – perhaps within that suggested timeline I mention, would fix this perfectly.

 This is information I’ll be feeding back to Gav as he was keen to have my genuine opinion of the course and website – so don’t be surprised if you see this addressed at some stage soon!
-(If I become aware of any changes I’ll pop an update here to let you know.)
+(If I become aware of any changes I’ll pop an update here to let you know.
+Update December 2020: Gav has confirmed these changes are now live!)

 Otherwise I really can’t fault the programme.
 My nephews enjoyed what they’ve done so far, and I think it’s a genuinely excellent tool for identifying and bridging any cracks in self-confidence and self-esteem, along with several other vital qualities.